1st/howto-react-relay-graphql/README.md

 ### `client/package.json`

-Make few changes:
+Make few changes in the `package.json` file:
-- change the `start` job to do not open web browser automatically when you starte the app
+- change the `start` job to do not open web browser automatically when you start the app
-- add `relay` job under `scripts`
+- add `relay` job under `scripts` to compile code with Relay support

 ```json
 {